 Nitrate: 20 ppm or less

-Vampire Shrimp need access to food that’s floating in the tank water.
+Vampire Shrimp care involves providing access to food that’s floating in the tank water.
 Live aquarium plants are good to keep because they can provide bits of food and algae as they shed their leaves.
 Shrimp also hide between and interact with plants.

 It’s best to supplement their diet with ground-up algae wafers, ground flakes, crushed pellets, or spirulina powder.
 Food particles need to be fine/tiny so that the Vampire Shrimp can eat.
 Do not overfeed the shrimp as excess food particles can affect the water conditions.

 Vampire Shrimp Tank Mates

 Vampire shrimp can live in a tank with other peaceful animals like danios, zebra loaches, Otocinclus, and other algae eaters.
 Other shrimps are also good tank mates—for example, cherry shrimps, bamboo shrimp, and Amano shrimps.
 You can also add aquarium clams like the Asian Gold Clam.

 Freshwater Aquarium Shrimp can also do well with snails such as:

 - Gold Inca Snails

 - Ivory Snails

 - Trumpet Snails